salsohrab20/AdrianCantrill-DVA-C02/IV. AWS Fundamentals/IV. Elastic Compute Cloud (EC2) Basics.md

 - **Instance States**:

   - **Running**: CPU, memory, disk, and networking charges apply.
+     (**CPU - how much processing can be acheived, memory - superfast area to store that's           currently being worked upon by instance , disk - disk like EBS where medium termed           data are stored , and networking - how instances communicates with other entities in AWS         and beyond)**)
   - **Stopped**: Only **storage charges** remain.
   - **Terminated**: All charges stop, but this action is **irreversible**.